Agoric/documentation/main/glossary/index.md

 For more information, see the [Vat section in the Distributed JS Programming documentation](/guides/js-programming/#vats-the-unit-of-synchrony).

+The concept of a vat is metaphorically inspired by the philosophical experiment known as “Brain in a Vat.”
+This thought experiment, explored in philosophy, posits a scenario in which a brain is sustained in a vat and connected to a computer that simulates reality, raising questions about knowledge, reality, and perception.
+Similarly, in the context of distributed systems, a vat isolates and encapsulates its contents, maintaining strict boundaries on synchronous and asynchronous communication, much like the hypothetical brain’s isolated and controlled environment.
+For more details, see the Wikipedia page on [Brain in a Vat](https://en.wikipedia.org/wiki/Brain_in_a_vat).

 ## Wallet

 The overall place a party keeps their assets of all brands.
 For example, your wallet might contain 5 Quatloos